Writing at Abbeymead: Our Vision

 At Abbeymead, we realise how important it is for our children to have access to an extensive vocabulary, to be successful both as a reader and as a writer.
 The meaning of words and new vocabulary is taught and explored through all aspects of our English curriculum; reading, writing and oracy (speaking and listening).
 Vocabulary activities are also built into all other subjects across the curriculum and vocabulary lists have been created for every foundation subject within the curriculum.

-Children also have access to the app 'Spelling Shed' in school and at home, where they can practise their weekly spellings as part of their homework.
+Additionally, these lists are shared on Spelling Shed.
+Children have access to the app 'Spelling Shed' in school and at home, where they can practise their weekly spellings as part of their homework if they wish.

 Useful Websites and Resources for Parents

 Grammar and punctuation terminology explained:

 Picture and video stimulus for writing at home:

 Other useful websites:

 Apps for supporting teaching of handwriting at home: